 |G SI1||16029790003||H SI2||2175798425|

-Then HRD (the blank squares are combinations for which there are not at least 3 diamond listed on Rapnet):
+Then HRD (the blank squares are combinations for which there are not at least 3 diamonds listed on Rapnet):

 In financial economics, the efficient-market hypothesis (EMH) states that asset prices fully reflect all available information.

-There is only one logical explanation why the wholesale diamond market would price in such a consistent discount in HRD certified diamond prices when compared to GIA certified diamonds: the market knows HRD’s grades are inflated when compared to GIA’s.
+There is only one logical explanation why the wholesale diamond market would price at such a consistent discount in HRD-certified diamond prices when compared to GIA-certified diamonds: the market knows HRD’s grades are inflated when compared to GIA’s.
 Otherwise, every diamond merchant would buy up these “cheap” HRD diamonds, send them to GIA, and make an easy 13%.